 Fig. 5.
-Block scheme of drive system It follows from the operational principle of SRM that its phase windings are to be excited at a well determined angle of the rotor position in an appropriate order.
-This is why a Rotor Position Sensor is to be mounted on the shaft of the motor.
-In our case the position sensor is a resolver.
-It can be calculated from the teeth numbers (6/8) that the phase switchings have to follow each other by 15 degree.
-The supply unit consists of three main blocks, namely the RECTIFIER, the FILTER and the INVERTER.
+Block scheme of drive system The supply unit consists of three main blocks, namely the RECTIFIER, the FILTER and the INVERTER.
 The inverter is a pulsed width modulated (PWM) one, marked by QP in the figure and it contains a one-one switching transistor per phase and a brake chopper, not shown in the figure.
 The common point of phase windings is supplied by the PWM inverter.
 It is of autonomous operation and has an inner current control loop.
-The other ends of phase windings are connected to the phase switching transistors.
-IV.
+The other ends of phase windings are connected to the phase switching transistors 4.
 SIMULATION RESULTS In Fig. 6 and Fig. 7 two of many executed simulations are shown.
-Fig. 6 shows the run-up with model reference parameter adaptive control (15), (16), while Fig. 7 with model reference signal adaptive control (30). and in both cases with turn-on and turn-off angles depending on the speed and current reference and with current reference compensation [10].
+Fig. 6 shows the run-up with model reference parameter adaptive control (15), (16), while Fig. 7 with model reference signal adaptive control (28).